projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

    platform-specific XML file that helps ACRN identify RDT-supported platforms.
 RDT on ACRN is enabled by configuring the ``FEATURES`` sub-section of the scenario XML file as in the below example.
-For details on building ACRN with scenario refer  to :ref:`build-with-acrn-scenario`.
+For details on building ACRN with a scenario, refer  to :ref:`build-with-acrn-scenario`.

    .. code-block:: none
       :emphasize-lines: 6